Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 23. Day trip to Papakolea green sand beach and South Point

 Papakolea green sand beach is on the southernmost part of the Big Island.
 It takes around 2 hours to drive each way to reach this beach’s parking lot from Kona.

 The hike to the green sand beach from the parking lot is another 6-mile round trip.
 The hike is along the coastal bluffs and sand dunes, and it can be very windy here.
 Sunglasses are a must for this hike.

-The green sand beach is very unique, and the sand is made of olivine crystals which give it a slightly greenish appearance.
+The green sand beach is unique, and the sand is made of olivine crystals, giving it a slightly greenish appearance.
 The surf is very rough here and not suitable for swimming.

 The South Point is the southernmost tip of the Big Island and a great place with coastal views to stop by on the way to the green sand beach.